ESA-APEx/apex_documentation/propagation/enhancement.md

 - expected outputs

 Once this information has been provided, the enhancement team will perform a two-phase analysis.
-The analysis consists of a briefer, standardized analysis phase, followed by a more thorough cost and effort estimate.
+The analysis consists of a briefer, standardised analysis phase, followed by a more thorough cost and effort estimate.
 On acceptance, the enhancement team will begin work to enhance the algorithm.
 The exact process of enhancement depends on the nature of the initial algorithm and its implementation.

-If the algorithm was originally implemented in accordance with the APEx compliance guidelines, the process can be more straightforward, as in this case there will be more overlap between libraries and design patterns used in the initial implementation and those required for an optimized APEx version.
-The enhancement process will be different and fewer changes have to be made to the code base.
+If the algorithm was originally implemented in accordance with the APEx compliance guidelines, the process can be more straightforward, as in this case, there will be more overlap between libraries and design patterns used in the initial implementation and those required for an optimised APEx version.
+The enhancement process will be different, and fewer changes have to be made to the code base.

 ### Intellectual Property Rights